 Good Traffic but Wrong Clients: The Client Filter Fix

-You’re making $60K/year as a freelance brand designer.
-You’re getting clients.
-The problem?
-They’re the wrong clients.
+You’re making $60K/year as a freelance brand designer, and you’re getting clients—but they’re the wrong clients.

-They haggle on price.
-They expect unlimited revisions.
-They’re difficult to work with.
-They don’t value your expertise.
+They haggle on price, expect unlimited revisions, are difficult to work with, and don’t really value your expertise.

-This isn’t because you’re on the wrong marketing channels.
-It’s not that you need a better portfolio.
-And it’s definitely not that higher prices will magically filter for better clients.
+This isn’t happening because you’re on the wrong marketing channels.
+It’s not that you just need a better portfolio, and it’s definitely not that higher prices will magically filter for better clients.

-This happens to over 65% of freelancers and consultants who think client quality is random luck, and the ones who fix it don’t do it by changing where they market.
-They fix what they’re saying in their marketing.
+This happens to most freelancers and consultants who think client quality is random luck.
+The ones who fix it don’t do it by changing where they market; they fix what they’re saying in their marketing.

-What’s actually wrong: Your messaging attracts who it attracts.
-Current positioning is a magnet for the current client type.
-Bad clients are a SYMPTOM of positioning, not bad luck.
+Your current positioning is a magnet for the type of client you’re already getting, and bad clients are a symptom of that positioning—not bad luck.

 Probably something like: